 - You’ll be contacted before you travel to ensure that the boat is stocked with food and beverages of your choosing, as well as making sure that any dietary requirements and children are catered for

 - Your yacht charter may be an all-inclusive experience, but we suggest stepping on shore to try a few local restaurants or bars

 - Saint Lucia and the surrounding islands are home to a wide range of fine-dining restaurants, beachside bars and oil-drum barbecues

 You’ll start in Rodney Bay Marina, which is lined with fine-dining restaurants, boutiques and bars.
-You might like to head north to Gros Islets, a quieter fishing village, or snorkel at Pigeon Island National Park: but ultimately, it’s up to you.
+You might like to head north to Gros Islet, a quieter fishing village, or snorkel at Pigeon Island National Park: but ultimately, it’s up to you.
 Your skipper can advise you on the best routes whether you’d like to cover a multitude of sights, or take each day at a leisurely pace.

 The gentle trade winds, calm waters and open water passages make it possible to extend your route past Saint Lucia’s waters to explore St Vincent and the Grenadines.
-Some of the most picturesque parts of this volcanic archipelago are only accessible by boat, including Tobago Cays, a huge horseshoe reef that offers some of the best snorkeling in the Caribbean.
+Some of the most picturesque parts of this volcanic archipelago are only accessible by boat, including Tobago Cays, a huge horseshoe reef that offers some of the best snorkelling in the Caribbean.

 - Air conditioning

 - Complimentary Wi-Fi